 Separate cages for big and small dogs.
 This is one of the main causes of a brawl inside a Doggie Daycare.
 There is a case in Massachusetts way back 2009, a Shih-Tsu was mauled to death by a group of larger dogs at daycare.
 Another case in Hawaii year 2014, a Chihuahua was ripped to pieces by a Labrador.
 An investigation was made and turned out that the Labrador has some little stuffed toys inside the cage and it seems that the larger dog thought that the Chihuahua was one of the toys.
 Some daycares are maximizing their rooms or simply just trying to get more clients by trying to fit in too many dogs inside that they forgot the possibility of the inevitable brawl.

-Well Trained and Enough Number of Staff
+Well Trained and Adequate Number of Staff

 There are lots of incidents that happened due to inadequate knowledge of the staff.
 Being knowledgeable is vital in taking care of different kinds/breeds of dogs more than we think.